 Your team can now work from your already great collection of content to document all the new features in the next version of your product.

-To lock the 1.0 space so your team can't make any changes to the documentation, for the space, revoke the Add Page permission from all team members.
+To lock the 1.0 space so your team can't make any changes to the documentation, revoke the Add Page permission for the space from all team members.
 Then, grant the Add Page permission to a group with no users in it.
 Learn more about space permissions.

 Minor Versions Documentation